openkcm/openkcm.github.io/README.md

 ## 📚 Understanding the Documentation Structure

-The Gardener documentation uses a **distributed documentation model** where content is gathered from multiple repositories and organized into a single website using docforge.
+The OpenKCM documentation uses a **distributed documentation model** where content is gathered from multiple repositories and organized into a single website using docforge.

 ### Key Locations